Taxation of Long-term Capital Gains

 A separate (and some would say mystical) taxation system exists for long-term capital gains and qualified dividends.
 Let’s discuss the Long-Term Capital Gains Tax and how the standard deduction applies to capital gains.

-Ordinary income has progressive tax brackets, which can cause confusion when they interact with the long-term capital gains tax.
+Ordinary income has progressive tax brackets, which can be confused when interacting with the long-term capital gains tax.

-Let’s learn about how long-term capital gains tax stacks on top of ordinary income and how the standard deduction applies to capital gains.
+Let’s learn how long-term capital gains tax is added to ordinary income and how the standard deduction applies to capital gains.

 Long-Term Capital Gains stack on TOP of ordinary income.